LlamaEdge/search-api-server/README.md

 1. Decide the search API (JSON based, supports HTTP) to use.
 There are many out there to choose from.
 We currently use Tavily by default.

 2. Crate a new file for the search endpoint and place it in it's own file under `search/`.
-Don't forget to `mod <filename>` it in `src/main.rs.`.
+Don't forget to `mod <filename>` it.

 3. Next, we'll make a `fn` in the new file that converts the raw JSON output of the search endpoint for a given query to a `struct SearchOutput` object.
   ```rust